upenn-libraries/marmite/README.md

 ### Dev/test

-Development marmite runs on `colenda-dev`.
-To deploy a new marmite image:
+Development Marmite runs on `colenda-dev`.
+To deploy a new Marmite image:

 ```
   ssh username@colenda-dev